 Requires the use of a certified scale to weigh livestock when they arrive at the beginning of the grazing season and when they are shipped out at the end.

 May be difficult for the Landlord to budget and predict payments in advance, as rent payments are linked to forage production.
 Income could be low in a drought year where the cattle do not gain well.

+Could incentivize removing cattle once feed quality starts to decrease which could reduce effectiveness in controlling late-growing vegetation.

 Considerations